nurcahyaari/sqlabst/readme.md

 </ol>

 # SQLABST
-sqlabst is the acronym for SQL Abstraction, this is a simple sql abstraction to join sqlx.Tx and sqlx.DB in the same interface. sqlabst also supports filtering and updating builder
+sqlabst is the acronym for SQL Abstraction, this is a simple sql abstraction to join sqlx.Tx and sqlx.DB in the same interface

 # Getting started